olivierbJAVA/OC-DA_JAVA-P4-ParkIt/README.md

 DriverManager.getConnection("jdbc:mysql://localhost:3306/prod?zeroDateTimeBehavior=CONVERT_TO_NULL&serverTimezone=UTC", "root", "rootroot");

-Please ensure to do the same for the test database as well in the class *DataBaseTestConfig* :
+Please ensure to do the same for the test database as well in the class *DataBaseTestConfig* (package *com.parkit.parkingsystem.integration.config*) :

 DriverManager.getConnection("jdbc:mysql://localhost:3306/test?zeroDateTimeBehavior=CONVERT_TO_NULL&serverTimezone=UTC", "root", "rootroot");

-You may adjust the Timezone to your own Timezone obviously.
+You may adjust the Time zone to your own Time zone obviously.

 ### Testing